poojakota17/linux/README.md

 7. Verify that the kernel is updated: `uname -a` \
  ( output should  look like: `Linux anastasia-nested-vm 5.10.0-rc2+ #4 SMP Wed Nov 4 01:56:19 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux`)

-### Research & Implementation
+### Research, Implementation and Testing
  - The main goal of the assigment was to calculate exits from the VM and time spent processing them in the VMM. \
 To calculate exits we need to assecc some data structure to hold exits in vmx.c , update it everytime when the exit occurs (vmx_handle_exit function) and then put in into %eax register while emulating cpuid (kvm_emulate_cpuid function in cpuid.c ).
 One of the ways to it is to use atomic variable.
  - In order to do that `atomic_t total_exits` was added to cpuid.c.
 To make it visible in vmx.c EXPORT_SYMBOL_GPL(total_exits) was used.
  - On each entry to vmx_handle_exit in vmx.c total_exits were updated `atomic_inc(&total_exits)`
- - To test the work small testfile in c was used in guest vm.
+ - Tested using C, total exits in guest VM by calling CPUID leaf function (0x4FFFFFFF).

 ### **Question 2**: